amirul1000/ajax-in-wp-plugin/README.md

 Ajax in wp plugin

-download and keep into wp-contents/plugin
+download and keep into wp-contents/plugin and activate

 we need 2 files
 1. java script to post data to php file